 The present deliverable is structured as follows.
 After the present introduction, Section 2 explains the methodology behind the business model and business case analysis.
 Section 3 presents the validated deployment scenarios (section 3.1) together with the discussion of a feasible timeline for the deployments of teleoperated transport Use Cases along with its associated challenges (section 3.2).
 Section 3.3 discusses the value proposition of TO for different stakeholders as well as their motivations and concerns to contribute to finance the necessary investments to kickstart deployments.
-Section 4 presents the outcomes of the validated business models are defined and discussed for each of the deployment scenarios described in the previous section.
-Section 5 complements the qualitative analysis of 5G-Blueprint's 'Business and governance' work package to develop a new tool to estimate all the main costs of deploying teleoperated transport use cases.
+Section 4 presents the outcomes of the validation interviews and workshops conducted under this task; the result is a series of validated business models are defined and discussed for each of the deployment scenarios described in the previous section.
+Section 5 complements the qualitative analysis of business models through a business case analysis that builds on all the previous tasks of 5G-Blueprint's 'Business and governance' work package to develop a new tool to estimate all the main costs of deploying teleoperated transport use cases.
 In addition, section 5 applies said tool to real-life examples for each of the uncertain land-based scenarios.
 Finally, section 6 provides a series of conclusions and recommendations.